The Swedish school system

 Gymnasium (upper secondary school, sixth form or high school, years 10–12) is optional.
 There are eighteen regular national programmes of three years to choose from, six of which are preparatory for higher education such as university, and twelve of which are vocational.

-While entrance requirements vary between programmes, all of them demand students to have passing grades in Swedish, English and mathematics from their final year of compulsory schooling.
+While entrance requirements vary between programmes, all of them demand students to have passing grades in Swedish/Swedish as a second language, English and mathematics from their final year of compulsory schooling.

-The number of independent schools with public funding, so-called charter schools, is growing in Sweden.
-Following a law change in the 1990s, parents and their children can choose among tuition-free schools, whether municipal or private.
+The Swedish school system includes a growing number of independent schools with public funding, friskola in Swedish.
+Following a law change in the 1990s, parents and their children can choose among tuition-free schools that are either municipal or private.

-These publicly funded non-municipal schools are called friskola (charter school) to differentiate them from tuition-based private schools (of which there are only a handful left in Sweden).
+These publicly funded non-municipal schools are called friskola to differentiate them from tuition-based private schools (of which there are only a handful left in Sweden).

-In Sweden, charter schools must be approved by the Schools Inspectorate and follow the national curricula and syllabuses, just like regular municipal schools.
+In Sweden, independent schools must be approved by the Schools Inspectorate and follow the national curricula and syllabuses, just like regular municipal schools.

-In 2020, around 17 per cent of compulsory schools and 34 per cent of upper secondary schools were charter schools and they attracted 15 per cent of all compulsory school students and 28 per cent of all upper secondary school students.
+In 2022–2023, independent schools attracted 16.2 per cent of all compulsory school students and 31.3 per cent of all upper secondary school students.

 The Swedish Education Act, along with the Swedish Discrimination Act, strives to protect children and students from discrimination and degrading treatment.
 In essence, the headteacher of nursery schools, schools and adult education programmes are responsible for enforcing prohibitions against discrimination and degrading behaviour, and for promoting equal treatment.
 The Equality Ombudsman supervises compliance with this law.